panoptic-labs/docs/docs/intro.md

 # What is Panoptic?

-Panoptic is a perpetual, oracle-free options protocol build on the Ethereum blockchain.
+Panoptic is a perpetual, oracle-free options protocol built on the Ethereum blockchain.

 (put video here)